 30 seconds exactly!

-- What is the promise your book is making to its reader?
+- Write down the promise your book is making.
 Be specific, be singular (one promise), be succinct (a promise is a sentence, not a paragraph).

-- Identify your reader?
-Remember that your reader is the person searching for the answer your book promises to solve.
+- Identify your reader.
+Write up a short “bio” for your reader.
+Your reader is the person searching for the answer your book promises.
 It’s not “everyone.”
-Think in terms of a single individual, not a vague group.
+Think in terms of an individual, not a vague group.

 Click here for lesson 4: